 I walked past the building twice.
-Cursing myself for trusting my memory instead of a handwritten reminder, I pulled out my phone and dialed the office number.
+Cursing myself for trusting my memory instead of a handwritten reminder, I pulled out my phone and dialled the office number.
 I was lost.
 Damn, it’s cold, I thought.
 Why is it always colder downtown?
 Of course I didn’t have gloves.
 Of course.
 I punched each number into my beloved Blackberry and explained my plight.

 “You walked past us,” she said.
 Yeah, twice, I said to myself.